CheerathAniketh/Citadel-AI/README.md

 aws sagemaker delete-endpoint-config --endpoint-config-name citadel-biased-hiring-endpoint --region ap-south-1
 ```

 **Reminder — region matters everywhere:** the endpoint lives in `ap-south-1`.
-Any AWS CLI command, and any Connect-mode request to Citadel's API, must use the matching region or it'll silently find nothing (see bug log above).
+Any AWS CLI command, and any Connect-mode request to Citadel's API, must use the matching region or it'll silently find nothing.

+---

+## 📜 Contribution guidelines

+- **`backend/`** — owned by Aniketh.
+Fully built, tested against real infrastructure.
+Do not edit unless discussed first — a quick message beats two people touching the same working code at once.
+- **`frontend/`** — owned by Akanksha.
+Build freely here.
+- If a frontend need implies a backend change (new endpoint, different response shape, etc.), raise it as a conversation, not a direct edit.
+- Keep this README updated as things change — it's the shared source of truth for the team and for AI tools either of us pastes it into.

 ---